Ci Tanduy: Geography

-The river flows along the southwest area of Java with predominantly tropical monsoon climate.
+The river flows along the southwest area of Java with a predominantly tropical monsoon climate.
 The annual average temperature in the area is 22 °C. The warmest month is March, when the average temperature is around 23 °C, and the coldest is February, at 20 °C. The average annual rainfall is 3547 mm.
-The wettest month is December, with an average of 533 mm rainfall, and the driest is September, with 56 mm rainfall.
+The wettest month is December, with an average of 533 mm of rainfall, and the driest is September, with 56 mm of rainfall.

 Historical notes

-On the Ci Tanduy river bank, around the construction area of the Leuwikeris Dam in Ciamis Regency, a peculiarly carved stone with human foot track was discovered.
+On the Ci Tanduy river bank, around the construction area of the Leuwikeris Dam in Ciamis Regency, a peculiarly carved stone with a human foot track was discovered.
 This stone may be related to the ancient kingdoms of Bojong Galuh and Galuh established along the river around the 7th century.

-An intact steel tank from the former Netherlands Armed Force was found buried for about 70 years at the bottom of Ci Tanduy near the City of Banjar.
-The body could be clearly seen when the river water level dropped very low.
+An intact steel tank from the former Netherlands Armed Forces was found buried for about 70 years at the bottom of Ci Tanduy near the City of Banjar.
+The body could be seen when the river water level dropped very low.
 The armored vehicle was thought to be stranded during the Independence War of 1945-1949 on the way to Yogyakarta.
-An effort was made in 2012 to pull it out, but failed as the rain fell hard, increasing the river water level again.
+An effort was made in 2012 to pull it out but failed as the rain fell hard, increasing the river water level again.

 Flood management

-The high debit of river water during the rainy season often caused the damages of dams, bridges, farm lands, and also loss of lives.
-On 10 October 2016 the Ketapangjaya bridge, a national bridge connecting West and Central Java, was damaged by the erosion of Ci Tanduy tributaries near the City of Banjar.
-To manage the flood, the government continuously builds, maintains and repairs the dams along the river in steps.
+The high debit of river water during the rainy season often caused damage to dams, bridges, farmlands, and also loss of lives.
+On 10 October 2016 the Ketapangjaya Bridge, a national bridge connecting West and Central Java, was damaged by the erosion of Ci Tanduy tributaries near the City of Banjar.
+To manage the flood, the government continuously builds, maintains, and repairs the dams along the river in steps.